Passengers of size present a challenge for seatmates and airlines

 Airlines are more sensitive to territorial seat skirmishes than ever.
 But air travelers have developed their own tricks, too.
 They might save you from being squeezed on your next trip.

-What airlines do with passengers of size
+What airlines do with plus-size passengers

 Oversize airline passengers fall into two broad categories.
 Some travelers can’t fit into the seats because of their hip size.
 Others are too tall to contort into an economy-class seat with limited legroom.
 The ones that generate the most complaints, perhaps unfairly, are the ones who spread into the next seat.